bearstech/packetbeat.py/README.md

 Client
 ------

-This project provides an API, not a CLI.
 Python 2.7 and Pypy are supported.

+This project is a library, with a CLI.

 Just try :

-    python packetbat/elasticsearch.py my-redis-broker
+    python packetbat/cli.py --help

 Licence